altheimerb/python-sma/README.txt

 SMA - Single Molecule Analysis
 BDA 10/22/15 UNDER DEVELOPMENT
-Updated 2/4/16 - developing for 2 channel data.
-IN PROGRESS. currently, can generate 2 channel .pks3d file. mapping is applied but coefficients may or may not be organized properly.
+Updated 2/15/16 - developing for 2 channel data.
+IN PROGRESS. currently, can generate 2 channel .pks3d file. mapping is lightly tested. apdax.py not set up for 2 channel yet.
  Keep emchs =1 and it works fine for real data analysis.

 Dependencies - See Storm analysis and DAOSTORM analysis requirements.
 You should be able to run STORM analysis using the sample data in the 3d_daostorm directory before trying to use this code. https://github.com/ZhuangLab/storm-analysis